kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-26-will-the-zonal-attack-become-outdated.md

 <figure>
     <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/25/Image-25Jul2024_22:10:33.png">
-    <figcaption>Figure 2.1 - An example of a non-zonal attack where players </figcaption>
+    <figcaption>Figure 2.1 - An example of a non-zonal attack where players' zones always overlap as they coalesce around the ball.</figcaption>
 </figure>

 Current Chelsea manager Enzo Maresca is working towards a zonal attack, and a non-zonal attack is what I think former manager Mauricio Pochettino was working towards.